 Does “Slow Revolution” Yoga have a place in our fast-paced world?

 In the Yoga world of vigorous asana classes, there has recently been a renewed interest in Slow Yoga.
-In Vinyasa, it is called “Slow Flow”, and Rodney Yee calls his class, “Slow Burn”, which is advertised as yoga for a “sculpted physique and greater mental focus”.
-This “Slow Flow Revolution” is not so new and has been the traditional method of yoga asana practice for centuries before the vigorous form initiated by Pattabhi Jois that has dominated Yoga in the west.
+In Vinyasa, it is called “Slow Flow.”
+Rodney Yee (a well known yoga teacher) calls his class, “Slow Burn”.
+This is advertised as yoga for a “sculpted physique and greater mental focus”.
+This “Slow Flow” style is not so new and has been the traditional method of yoga asana practice for centuries.
+It was predominant before the vigorous yoga form initiated by Pattabhi Jois that has dominated Yoga in the west.

 Many great sages have said that the body is a great vehicle for Self Realization.
-In Amrita Yoga, asana practice is done not to push and injure the body but to revere it; the body is the vehicle to realize we are not the body!
+In Amrita Yoga, asana practice is done not to push and injure the body but to revere it.
+The body is the vehicle to realize we are not the body!
 Many yoga practitioners who have come to Amritapuri and taken an Amrita Yoga sadhana retreat have been profoundly touched to their core by this unique way of doing asana.

-Author: Rosario Kerekes
+By Rosario Kerekes